kubernetes/kubernetes/docs/design/aws_under_the_hood.md

 ELB has some restrictions:
 * ELB requires that all nodes listen on a single port,
-* ELB acts as a forwarding proxy (i.e. the source IP is not preserved).
+* ELB acts as a forwarding proxy (i.e. the source IP is not preserved, but see below on ELB annotations for pods speaking HTTP).

 To work with these restrictions, in Kubernetes, [LoadBalancer services](../user-guide/services.md#type-loadbalancer) are exposed as